Soares/simplifience.com/post/bias/hindsight.md

 __These discoveries are only obvious in hindsight.__ They're not obvious when you're out there in the fray trying to discover them.

-All of human human progress hangs on obvious discoveries.
-A thousand years of stagnant silence can be shattered by a single idea, a single thought which seems oh so obvious in retrospect.
+A thousand years of stagnant silence can be shattered by a single idea.
+All of human progress can hang on a single thought that will seem oh-so-obvious in retrospect.

 Never underestimate the difficulty of having obvious ideas.